dogweather/forkful/content/en/clojure/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, or hash maps, in Clojure allow you to store and retrieve data with key-value pairs.
-They are a go-to for managing structured data, making it quicker to access specific elements without iterating through a list.

 ## How to:
 In Clojure, creating and manipulating associative arrays (hash maps) is straightforward.
 Let's dive in with examples.

 To create a hash map: